Ancient Palermo Architecture Guide: Things to See in Palermo & The Mysteries Behind

 Palermo Architecture in the Movies

-Palermo with this completely stunning architecture, historic streets and scenic countryside is a really impressive location for filmmakers.
+This absolutely lovely Sicilian city, with this completely stunning architecture, historic streets and scenic countryside, is as impressive for us as tourists as it is also for filmmakers.
 And if you already started preparing yourself for visiting Palermo, here are some of the movies that will make your experience even better.

 These were either set in or filmed in Palermo: